denniskigen/ampath-forms/pages/docs/features/form-builder.md

 # Form Builder

-When working with AMPATH Forms, the primary tool we'll be using is the Form Builder.
 The Form Builder provides an easy to use UI with which we can create forms of arbitrary complexity.

-When you first visit the Form Builder [website](https://openmrs-spa.org/formbuilder/#/login), you'll see a login screen.
+When you first visit the Form Builder [website](https://openmrs-spa.org/formbuilder/#/login), you'll see this login screen:

 ![Login page](/screens/login.png)